 - Start out with a week-long trial period before signing off on anything long term to see if the supplier is able to meet your requirements

-If you don’t feel comfortable engaging with an individual supplier, you can always source your ingredients from warehouse stores like Costco, Walmart and others.
+If you don’t feel comfortable engaging with an individual supplier, you can always source your ingredients from warehouse stores like Costco, Walmart, and others.

 Is it important to package and label the food products when we sell food online?

-Yes, it’s even more important for an online food business to correctly label their products.
+Yes, it’s even more important for an online food business to correctly label its products.
 In fact, in the US, every food product should have labels and disclose all the ingredients used to make the product.
 You’re also required to mention if specific food allergens like peanuts or soybeans are used in the food.

 On a more business level, how well you package and label your food products help create a distinct image in the minds of your customers.
 This is crucial for an online business that’s just starting out and doesn’t have much of a marketing budget.